culturesofknowledge/emplaces/README.md

 # EM Places
-Early Modern Places (EM Places) is a historical geo-gazetteer under development by the [Cultures of Knowledge][1] project at Oxford University with funding from the Andrew W. Mellon Foundation.
+Early Modern Places (EM Places) is a historical geo-gazetteer under development by the [Cultures of Knowledge][1] project at Oxford University.
 It is the first of what will eventually become [three Linked Open Data resources][2] also comprising Early Modern People and Early Modern Dates built on a [shared humanities infrastructure platform][3] in collaboration with the [Huygens Institute][4] (KNAW) in Amsterdam.

 ## Goals
 EM Places is being designed to meet four goals:

 The first is to be __a resource for identifying early modern places__ by means of their current and historical name variants.
-To this end, EM Places will combine current place (and alternative) place names, a current political/administrative hierarchy and location data from reference gazetteers (GeoNames, TGN Getty) and extend this with additional name attestations provided by contributors from historical sources (e.g. manuscripts or maps).
+To this end, EM Places will combine current place (and alternative) place names, a current political/administrative hierarchy and location data from one or more reference gazetteers (e.g. GeoNames, TGN Getty) and extend this with additional name attestations provided by contributors from other historical sources (e.g. manuscripts).

 The second is to provide __a means for researchers to contribute additional historical contexts for places__.
-Initially, this will consist of means for recording, i) basic data (name, period, related resources) for the governing political/administrative, ecclesiastical, military, and judicial hierarchies associated with a place, ii) data on the dominant calendar (e.g. Julian, Gregorian) in use at that place over one or more historical periods.
-In the future, EM Places may be extended with further support for temporal features, such an ability to record basic data on early modern postal routes.
+Initially, this will consist of means for recording, i) basic data (e.g. name, period, related resources, bibliography) for the administrative, ecclesiastical, military, and judicial hierarchies associated with a historical place, and ii) data on the dominant calendars (e.g. Julian, Gregorian) in use.
+In the future, EM Places may be extended with further support for further features, such as early modern postal routes.

-The third is to __properly credit, source, and cite all contributions__ to the gazetteer by individual researchers and project teams.
-Contributing users with registered accounts on EM Places should be able to submit or amend data using either a web interface or a bulk upload facility.
-Editorial and administrative users should have means to assign and review these contributions.
-The gazetteers sources should be consistently recorded using a structured bibliography.
-And means should also be provided to both manually link to related resources and dynamically link back to other early modern collections who are publishing their places as Linked Open Data.
+The third is to __properly credit, source, and cite all contributions__ to the gazetteer by individual researchers and project teams and provide means to link to other, associated resources.
+Contributing users with registered accounts on EM Places will be able to submit or amend data using either a web interface or via a bulk upload facility.
+Editorial users will have means to review these contributions.
+Place records in the gazetteer will be accompanied by bibliographical entries, related resources and a facility to link back to other early modern collections sharing their records as Linked Open Data.

 The fourth is to __make the EM Places source code and datasets easily accessible and reusable by others__.
-To this end, the EM Places  source code, which will be based on the Huygens Institute's Timbuctoo infrastructure will be shared under open source and made accessible for reuse on the basis of Docker containers.
-All data in EM Places will be shared under open access over multiple channels: in the form of user initiated exports from the EM Places applications itself and as periodic data dumps to external repositories in multiple formats (e.g. CSV, Excel, GraphML, Turtle, GeoJSON-LD) and via the EM Places public API.
-In addition, EM Places will be able to share its data in the (currently in discussion) enhanced versions of the [Pelagios Gazetteer Interconnection Format][5] and [Peripleo][6] standards maintained by the [Pelagios Community][7].
+To this end, the EM Places  source code, which will be based on the Huygens Institute's [Timbuctoo][5] technical infrastructure will be shared under open source and made accessible for reuse.
+All data in EM Places will be shared under open access over multiple channels: in the form of user initiated exports from the EM Places applications itself and as periodic data dumps to external repositories in common formats, and via the EM Places public API.
+In addition, EM Places will be able to share its data in the [Pelagios Gazetteer Interconnection Format][6] and able to respond to API queries via the [Peripleo][7] standard.
+Our intent is to prepare  EM Places in a way which will allow it to be a useful resource for the   [Pelagios Community][8] and a participant in a proposed [Linked Pasts Network][9].

 ## Design
-The draft [design documents](/design) offer an informal description of the planned features for EM Places together with a first set of interface mock-ups.
+The draft [design documents][10] offer an informal description of the planned features for EM Places together with a first set of interface mock-ups.
 More details will be added here as the gazetteer’s features are finalized.

 ## Data Model
-An early draft of the [proposed data model](/models) for EM Places and a set of data model diagrams.
+An early draft of the [proposed data model][11] for EM Places and a set of data model diagrams.
 More details will be added here as the data model set is finalized.

 ## Status
 **April 2018**: First public draft of the design document describing the proposed features of the gazetteer with schematic mock-ups of potential UI elements.
 First public draft of the overview data model document.